changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-troubleshoot-operational-device.md

 <properties
-   pageTitle="デプロイ済みの StorSimple デバイスのトラブルシューティング | Microsoft Azure"
-   description="デプロイし、現在運用している StorSimple デバイスに発生するエラーを診断して修正する方法について説明します。"
-   services="storsimple"
-   documentationCenter="NA"
-   authors="SharS"
+   pageTitle="Troubleshoot a deployed StorSimple device | Microsoft Azure" description="Describes how to diagnose and fix errors that occur on a StorSimple device that is currently deployed and operational." services="storsimple" documentationCenter="NA" authors="SharS"